Graduate Classes

 Class mentors: Prof. Dr. Gesine Müller & Prof. Dr. Benjamin Beil

-Under the umbrella approach of Media Studies, class 3 combines the areas of medial cultural studies, literary studies, Bildwissenschaft and Musicology.
-The objects of these closely related fields are examined with an inter- and transdisciplinary approach and with a specific focus on their mediality.
-The class brings together the interests of many disciplines and its thematic range seems very broad, yet the focus on each object’s mediality serves as a common denominator at all times.
-Another systematic and topical interest pursued in this context is related to the description of digital and analogue media with a focus not merely on the contemporary tendencies of miniaturisation and mobilisation, but also on historical and theoretical questions.
+Under the umbrella of Media Studies, class 3 combines the areas of medial cultural studies, literary studies, visual studies, and musicology.
+The objects of these closely related fields are examined with an inter and transdisciplinary approach, with a specific focus on their mediality.
+The class brings together the interests of many disciplines with a seemingly broad thematic range, yet the focus on each object’s mediality serves as their common denominator.
+Another systematic and topical interest pursued in this context is the description of digital and analogue media with a focus not merely on the contemporary tendencies of miniaturisation and mobilisation, but also on historical and theoretical questions thereof.

 Class 4: “Cultural Histories of the Material World”